Skip to content

 High reliability

-1 Water is accumulated continuously according to a share of inflows to these entitlements (i.e. Blue Rock 9.45%, Thomson 3.9%, Tarago 10.3%, Werribee 10.0%, Moorabool 11.9% and upper Barwon River 3.8%).
-This volume represents the maximum that can be stored at any time, except for Werribee because the VEWH entitlement does not include a storage share in the Werribee system.
+1 Water is accumulated continuously according to a percentage share of inflows to these entitlements (i.e. the Blue Rock 9.45%, Thomson 3.9%, Tarago 10.3%, Werribee 10.0%, Moorabool 11.9% and upper Barwon River 3.8%).
+This volume represents the designated storage volume available to VEWH under the entitlement except for Werribee because the VEWH entitlement does not include a storage share in the Werribee system.
 The actual volume available in any year varies according to inflows.

-5 This entitlement volume is the mitigation water savings from GMW Connections Project Stage 1, as verified in the latest audit.
+3 This entitlement volume is the mitigation water savings from GMW Connections Project Stage 1, as verified in the 2022-23 audit

 How have environmental water entitlements been created?